Classic Motorcycle Build

 Rear Engine Mounting Bolts

-Lastly, there are three long bolts behind the motor.
+Lastly, the three long bolts in back of the motor.

 Two bolts are 3/8" UNF x 4-1/4"